 B2B Content Marketing Strategy: A Framework for Planning

 Similarly, content marketing works better with a well structured, documented content marketing strategy.
-Let’s dive into what a content marketing strategy does.

-First things first, it's important to define what meaningful business results you want to drive with content marketing.
+First, it's important to define what meaningful business results you want to drive with content marketing.
 For early stage companies or SMEs, this includes creating demand and generating leads to drive sales growth.
+Other goals include increasing brand visibility and shaping positive perception.
+More often than not, content seeks to achieve several of these goals all at once.
+This matters because this will be how you track if your campaigns moved the needle.

-- Understanding who your target audience and landscape
+- Customer Analysis - Understanding who your target audience and landscape

 - Target persona studies - painting a clear picture of who your target audience is, what makes them tick, what they care about, how they go about their day to day work and where you might meet them